Fix: Nitro Not Working — Server Routes Not Found, Middleware Not Running, or Deploy Failing

 Error: [nitro] Cannot find module 'fs' (Cloudflare Workers)Why This Happens

 Nitro is a server engine that powers Nuxt 3 and can also be used standalone.
-It uses file-system routing for API endpoints and middleware:
+It uses file-system routing for API endpoints and middleware, and its key feature is the preset system that compiles the same source code into platform-specific output for ~20 deployment targets.

 - File paths map to URL routes —